RXyzDevelopment/T480S-OC/README.md

 # Note!
 - For sleeping, you have to press power button to wake it from sleep.
 - This is only for Intel WiFI Card (AC-8265 in this case)
+- It's important to note that the touchscreen on macOS is a bit clunky, best to disable it if you don't really use touchscreen.

 # What's Working
 - WiFI (Intel AC-8265)